Where credit cards get sneaky, and what you can do to avoid their hidden costs.

 - Grace period.
 It used to be a full 30 days, but it keeps getting shorter and shorter.

 - Variable interest rate.
 Especially if there's a promotional interest rate for an introductory period.

-The Consumer Financial Protection Bureau has a handy database where you can look up the terms and conditions of credit cards from over 300 card issuers.
+The Consumer Financial Protection Bureau has a handy database where you can look up the terms and conditions of credit cards from more than 300 card issuers.

 2. Only making minimum payments

-Don’t ignore the number one rule for responsible credit card use: Pay your balance in full each month.
+Don't ignore the No.1 rule for responsible credit card use: Pay your balance in full each month.

 If you find that you're unable to pay off your balance each month, it means you're spending too much and you need to adjust your budget.